redukti/redukti.github.io/_sources/openredukti-intro.rst.txt

 1. Build curves using raw market data (i.e. quotes).
 Curve Building uses a multi-curve builder so this is an expensive step.
 During curve building you can optionally generate PAR sensitivities.
 2. You then seed a Valuation Service with the curves, fixings and some additional configuration data such as curve mappings.
+   OpenRedukti has the concept of market date sets.
+Each market data set is identified by the business date, the market data qualifier, and a cycle number.
+This allows multiple market data sets to be computed and registered at the same time.
-Essentially the Valuation Service hold all this data cached in memory.
+   The Valuation Service caches all the registered market data sets in memory.
+3. Each curve in the market data set is identified by a scenario number.
+This should be 0 for the base curves.
+   However, you may add additional curves with incremented scenario numbers.
+Such curves are used for VaR computation in OpenRedukti, and each scenario curve represents a VaR scenario, i.e. the curve is shifted from the base curve in some manner.
+   Note that scenario curves never compute sensitivities.
-3. You then submit all trades for valuation to the Valuation Service.
+4. Once the required market data set is registerted, you  submit all trades for valuation to the Valuation Service.
+   Each valuation request must be for a specific market data set, identified by the PricingContext.
-4. If you need to update the curves, you have to do the steps above again, and then revalue all your trades.
-Your trades have no links to the curves, trades live in your world, OpenRedukti doesn't care about them.
+5. If you need to update the curves for a particular market data ser, you have to do the steps above again, and then revalue all your trades for that set.
+Typically though you would create a new market data set rather an update one already created.
+Your trades have no links to the market data set, trades live in your world, OpenRedukti doesn't care about them.

 Ackowledgements